 Students enrolled in one of these courses below have had significant prior tournament competition experience in the specific event chosen.
 Students will focus on building communication skills and preparing for tournaments by developing persuasive speeches, researching, performing interpretations of literature or building extemporaneous speaking skills.
 Evaluation is based on classwork and in-class participation.
+Because this is an Extra Period Option course, students may take this course in addition to their full academic loads.
 The course carries one-half credit for a full year of participation.